AgyLuczak/GIANDS-the-building-company/readme.md

 - [Matt Rudge, Code Institute](https://codeinstitute.net/)
     - Hover effect on the social media icons.
     - Form on the Contact Page.
-    - post method and action used in the contact form
+    - Post method and action used in the contact form

 - [Net Ninja](https://www.youtube.com/@NetNinja)
     - Great tutorials on Bootstrap especially the grid system

-- Nigel Edwards (technical support tutour) - pathways to the images.
+- Nigel Edwards (technical support tutor) - pathways to the images.

 - Rory Patrick Sheridan (my mentor) - using d-flex for the gallery, suggestions for improving website performance